 - Wait for the new Monitoring Point to show up in the list (you may need to refresh your screen).

 - The Monitoring Point status should show “Connection Established” ().

 - If it doesn’t appear after a few minutes, you’ll need to troubleshoot the problem.

 - Assign a base license to the Monitoring Point.

 - Optionally, assign add-on licenses as required.

-- Enter the monitoring point location if prompted during the setup procedure.
+To set the location of the Monitoring Point, enter the Monitoring Point location if prompted during the setup procedure.

 Set up monitoring